 As the ISX15 design inevitably began to age, Cummins transitioned the platform into the X15, the ISX15’s replacement that was phased in starting in 2017.
 While mechanical, electronic, and emissions aftertreatment changes were present on the X15, it did retain the same bore and stroke, as well as a similar block, crankshaft, and connecting rods.
-To improve fuel efficiency, a low friction water pump, geartrain, oil pump, and pistons were all added, which helps account for the X15’s fuel economy edge over its ’10-’20 model ISX15 predecessor.
+To improve fuel efficiency on our Cummins ISX engines, a low friction water pump, geartrain, oil pump, and pistons were all added, which helps account for the X15’s fuel economy edge over its ’10-’20 model ISX15 predecessor.
 Three different types of engines were also made available at the X15 launch: the Efficiency Series, Productivity Series, and a higher compression Performance Series model, which boasted an available 605 hp and 2,050 lb-ft rating.

 Common ISX15 Problems And Failure Points

 Although it’s renowned for being one of the most reliable Class 8 engines in the modern era, the ISX15 isn’t perfect.
 As the miles rack up it’s no different from any other heavy-duty diesel power plant, where age, wear and tear, operator abuse, and even maintenance neglect can land one in the shop—or worse.
 Some of the hard-part failures we encounter at Big Bear Engine Company are listed here:

 - Camshaft Failure

 - Lifter/Roller Failure

 - Excessive Blow By

 The ISX15 Remanufacturing Process At Big Bear Engine